Colourful components in $k$-caterpillars and planar graphs: Complexity on trees

-In \cref{from caterpillar to circular-arc graph}, when a colour is detected for the first time at \cref{first time}, the internal vertex $u$ of the star is stored in the variable $end$.
-If the backbone induces a cycle, \textit{i.e.}\ if $G$ is a cyclic caterpillar, the second time that the vertex $end$ is considered in the main loop the algorithm sets the variable $proceed$ to false at \cref{second visit of end stop}.
-If the backbone is a path, \textit{i.e.}\ if $G$ is a caterpillar, the algorithm considers each vertex exactly once and sets the variable $proceed$ to false at \cref{end of backbone stop}.
-Thus, \cref{from caterpillar to circular-arc graph} runs in linear time. \end{proof}
+In \cref{from pseudocaterpillar to circular-arc graph}, when a colour is seen for the first time at \cref{first time}, the internal vertex $u$ of the star is stored in the variable $end$.
+If the backbone induces a cycle, then the second time that the vertex $end$ is considered in the main loop the algorithm sets the variable $proceed$ to $False$ at \cref{second visit of end stop}.
+If the backbone is a path, then algorithm considers each vertex exactly once and sets the variable $proceed$ to $False$ at \cref{end of backbone stop}.
+Thus, \cref{from pseudocaterpillar to circular-arc graph} runs in linear time. \end{proof}

-Before proving \cref{CC and CP linear time on caterpillars}, we first need to define the notions of \emph{clique cover} and \emph{circular-arc graph}.
+Before proving \cref{CC and CP linear time on pseudocaterpillars}, we first need to define the notions of \emph{clique cover} and \emph{circular-arc graph}.

-\begin{definition}[clique cover] A \emph{clique cover} of a graph $G=(V,E)$ is a partition $\mathcal{Q}$ of $V$ such that for each $Q_i \in \mathcal{Q}$, $Q_i$ is a clique.
+\begin{definition}[Clique cover] A \emph{clique cover} of a graph $H$ is a partition $\mathcal{Q}$ of $V(H)$ such that for each $Q_i \in \mathcal{Q}$, $Q_i$ is a clique.
 A \emph{minimum clique cover} is a clique cover containing a minimum number of cliques. \end{definition}

-\begin{definition}[circular arc graph] A \emph{circular-arc graph} is the intersection graph of a set of arcs on the circle, that is, each vertex of the graph can be represented as an arc on the circle and there is an edge between two vertices if and only if the corresponding two arcs intersect. \end{definition}
+\begin{definition}[Circular-arc graph] A \emph{circular-arc graph} $H$ is the intersection graph of a set of arcs on the circle, that is, each vertex of $H$ can be represented as an arc on the circle and there is an edge between two vertices if and only if the corresponding two arcs intersect. \end{definition}

-We are finally able to prove the main result of this section.
+Finally, we prove the main result of this section.

+\begin{theorem} and {\CP} can be solved in linear time on coloured pseudocaterpillars. \end{theorem} \begin{proof} We note that checking whether a given graph is colourful can be done in linear time, for instance with a breadth-first search.